Cornelius Van Leemputten: Work

 Partially as a reaction to the Industrial Revolution, the depiction of farm animals and pastoral scenes gained popularity in the nineteenth century.
 The simple, rural subjects perhaps evoked nostalgia in the richer city populations of the time.
 The seventeenth-century artist Paulus Potter was an influence for many of the artists of this period, including Van Leemputten.

-Van Leemputten was a commercially minded artist who produced a large output of even quality for the local and international markets.
+Van Leemputten produced a substantial body of work that was distributed in both local and international markets.